On 27 and 28 September, we took 32 families to not one, but two wonderful West End shows!

-It was a real privilege to take some of the brave children we visit in Hospital on a VIP day out.
-Kids and teenagers from 2-17 years old and their families went to see Disney’s The Lion King at the Lyceum Theatre on 27th September and Disney’s Aladdin at the Prince Edward Theatre on 28th September.
+It was a real privilege to take some of the brave children we visit in hospital on a VIP day out.
+Kids and teenagers from 2-17 years old and their families went to see Disney’s The Lion King at the Lyceum Theatre and Disney’s Aladdin at the Prince Edward Theatre.

-We invited the families to a party before the shows, during which our special Spread a Smile entertainers kept everyone smiling and laughing with magic, balloons, face painting and fairy dust.
+For the Lion King and Aladdin trips, we invited the families to a party before the shows, during which our special entertainers kept everyone smiling and laughing with magic, balloons, face painting and fairy dust.

 Jane Goddard, mother to 8-year-old Oliver who we visit at GOSH, said of their trip to Aladdin: “I want to say a huge thank you to everyone involved in our theatre trip yesterday.
 You didn’t just spread a smile, you created memories for us all, allowed us to spend quality family time together and let us forget about hospitals and the medical ‘journey’ we are going on.
 Oliver has had a tough life medically and we’ve all had a tough time since his transplant in April.
 So to be able to enjoy a treat yesterday and enjoy each other’s company was amazing.
 Oliver said he had the best day of his life and meeting some of the cast afterwards really was the icing on the cake.”

 Anna Austin, who went with 2-year-old daughter Isla and her siblings Finn and Lottie to see The Lion King, said of the day: “My three children were completely mesmerised by the show, stunned into silence, and meeting the cast was the most fantastic end to the day.
 Isla has been treated for Neuroblastoma for a year now at GOSH; she has obviously been incredibly ill and the impact it’s had on Finn and Lottie cannot be underestimated.
 For all three children to be included made it so special and such a wonderful treat.”